GaurabKundu1/Atliq-Hardware-Sales-Insights/README.md

 - Developed a Tableau dashboard to perform analysis, producing quantitative visualizations in Tableau to draw valuable insights based on different parameters affecting the company performance year on year and further provide business solutions.

+### About ATLIQ

+- AtliQ Hardware is Computer Hardware and peripheral Manufacture company.